napari/docs/docs/developers/contributing/documentation/index.md

 2. Activate your virtual environment in Git Bash.
     - Conda environment: To have your conda environment available in Git Bash, launch Git Bash, then run `conda init bash` from anaconda prompt and restart Git Bash.
 The conda environment can then be activated from Git Bash with `conda activate <env_name>`.
     - Virtualenv: To have your virtualenv available in Git Bash, launch Git Bash, then run `source <path_to_virtualenv>/Scripts/activate`.
-3. From Git Bash, `cd` to the napari docs repository and run `make docs` or other `make` commands to build the documentation.
+3. From Git Bash, `cd` to the napari docs repository and run `make html` or other `make` commands to build the documentation.

 ```{tip}
 If you use Git Bash a lot, you may want to set conda to not initialize on bash by default to speed up the launch process.
 This can be done with `conda config --set auto_activate_base false`.
 You can then activate conda in Git Bash with `conda activate base`.